 Jesus was beside me now.
 Looking at HIM, I begged HIM with my entire being, “I want to stay here.
 Please say I can stay, I just simply cannot go back.”
 Yet, I knew by the look in His eyes, what His answer would be.

 Gently taking my hand, we returned to our place under the giant sprawling tree.
-The branches provided a huge green canopy over us.
+The branches provided a huge green protective canopy over us.
 The movie screen appeared again.
 I could see my three sweet little children at home, snuggled safely in their beds.
 Jesus revealed to me what was going to happen in the next few months.
 His message was something that my heart already knew but that my mind refused to accept.
 In the next few months, I would become a single parent through divorce.
-I would be living out something I never believed possible in my own life.
+Living something I never believed possible in my own life.

 Although, I was not able to comprehend everything that Jesus was showing me, there was a place inside of me that that trusted HIM completely.
 Being with HIM is so indescribably perfect, that I could only return to the earthly realm because of the depth of HIS unconditional love for me, and my deep trust for HIM.
 In HIS presence, I stayed for as long as HE allowed.
 Then the time came for me to return and I did as quickly as I came.